 Growing tree fruit successfully in the home landscape is challenging and potentially rewarding.
-Tree fruits are subject to many problems (insects, diseases, weather extremes, wildlife) which can frustrate the the novice grower.
+Tree fruits are subject to many problems (insects, diseases, weather extremes, wildlife) which can frustrate the novice grower and seasoned gardener alike.

 If you intend to grow organically, start out with small fruits such as blueberry and blackberry.
 Tree fruits, especially apple and peach, are more prone to diseases and insect pests than small fruits.
-Fig, Asian pear and Japanese persimmon are the tree fruits with the fewest pest problems.
-However, the knowledgeable and dedicated gardener can successfully grow tree fruits without chemical fertilizers or pesticides.
+Fig, Asian pear, and Japanese persimmon are the tree fruits with the fewest pest problems.
+Learn more about growing fruits organically.

 If you have the space, desire and commitment to grow tree fruits consider these points before selecting your cultivars:

 - Consult with neighbors who grow fruit.
 Which trees and varieties grow well in your area?

 - When possible, select varieties that have resistance to diseases you are likely to encounter.

 - Avoid fad trees like the “5-in-1” apple.